classiebit/eventmie-pro-docs/resources/docs/1.0/installation.md

 2. Unzip the `eventmie-pro.zip` file, copy the `eventmie-pro` folder and place it in your Laravel application root directory.

+    >{warning} The folder name must be `eventmie-pro` in your Laravel website directory.

 3. Open your Laravel application `composer.json` file and paste the below code in the end (right before last curly `}` bracket)

     ```json